48-Credit Master of Biomedical Informatics Program

 There is a critical need for trained individuals who are able to integrate, interpret, and act upon the large-scale, high-throughput, and complex data that are generated in the course of biomedical research and the practice of medicine.
 The goal of the 48-credit Master of Biomedical Informatics program is to train ambitious students from biomedical and quantitative educational backgrounds to become highly trained independent successful practitioners in the field of biomedical informatics.

 Program Eligibility and Prerequisites

-To apply to the 48-credit MBI Program, applicants must have received a bachelor's degree from an accredited domestic or foreign institution and may not already hold a doctoral degree in a relevant field.
+To apply to the 48-credit MBI Program, applicants must have received a bachelor's degree from an accredited domestic or foreign institution by the time of program matriculation in August and may not already hold a doctoral degree in a relevant field.